tnrich/fuse-box-create-react-app/README.md

 **If you’re a power user** and you aren’t happy with the default configuration, you can “eject” from the tool and use it as a boilerplate generator.

-Running `npm run eject` copies all the configuration files and the transitive dependencies (Webpack, Babel, ESLint, etc) right into your project so you have full control over them.
+Running `npm run eject` copies all the configuration files and the transitive dependencies (FuseBox, Babel, ESLint, etc) right into your project so you have full control over them.
 Commands like `npm start` and `npm run build` will still work, but they will point to the copied scripts so you can tweak them.
 At this point, you’re on your own.

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**